How much does it cost to host a website?

 You wouldn’t own a private jet, or expect to travel on a plane and expect it to run on 91 Octane!
 You need the right mix of fuel to keep it running well in order to safely reach your destination (your goals).
 And your website should be no different.
 You should be consistently setting new goals and objectives for your website to achieve – just like your staff!

 At Back9 we are not a web hosting company.
-Therefore we only provide a managed hosting service we lease using servers from AWS based in Sydney, Australia.
-We have found these to be the best solution for the broad range of clients we have websites hosted for.
+Therefore we only provide a managed hosting service coupled with website and server maintenance.
+We have found this to be the best solution for the broad range of clients we have websites hosted for.

-To find out more about the specific hosting packages, click the button below or get in touch.Back
+To find out more about the specific hosting packages, click the button below or get in touch